Aspose/releases.aspose.com/content/en/words/java/release-notes/2026/aspose-words-for-java-26-1-release-notes.md

 There are 41 improvements and fixes in this regular monthly release.
 The most notable are:

-- **Platform Support:** Introduced a dedicated build for the .NET 10.0 target framework.
 - **Document Conversion:** Implemented a new export format allowing documents to be serialized as [Docling](https://reference.aspose.com/words/net/aspose.words.saving/doclingsaveoptions/) JSON.
 - **AI Integration:** Enhanced the Aspose.Words.AI namespace by allowing direct instantiation of the [GoogleAiModel](https://reference.aspose.com/words/net/aspose.words.ai/googleaimodel/googleaimodel/) class.
 - **Document Merging:** Added an [option](https://reference.aspose.com/words/net/aspose.words/importformatoptions/appenddocumentwithnewpage/) to the [AppendDocument()](https://reference.aspose.com/words/net/aspose.words/document/appenddocument/) method to explicitly define the SectionStart behavior for the first imported section.